pennekampster/bemovi/README.md

 Bemovi, software for extracting BEhaviour and MOrphology from VIdeos.
 =============================================================================

 This version of BEMOVI (eaf_dev; Emanuel A. Fronhofer, April 2016) is based on the originally published master branch.
 It includes a new function called "summarize_populations()" that generates a table with population (sample) level summaries of movement and morphology as well as an estimate of the population density.
+It also includes a modified version of the "create_overlays()" function that now takes "trajectory.data" as an argument.
+This allows the user to choose whether overlays are created from the raw or the filtered trajectory data (before raw was the default).

 For the original paper see: Pennekamp, F.; Schtickzelle, N. & Petchey, O. L. BEMOVI, software for extracting behavior and morphology from videos, illustrated with analyses of microbes Ecol.
 Evol., Cold Spring Harbor Labs Journals, 2015, 5, 2584-2595. https://dx.doi.org/10.1002/ece3.1529